TwiVyass/historyBuff/README.md

 ## ✨ Features

 - **Conversational Fashion Expert:** Ask about styles from specific eras, trends, or movements.
 HauteBot understands context and gives rich, historically-grounded answers.
-- **AI-Powered Visual Creator:** Want to see "a futuristic sari" or "Gothic revival meets punk"?
-Just ask—HauteBot can generate stunning visuals powered by DALL·E 3.
 - **Smart Fashion Retrieval (RAG):** HauteBot searches a curated dataset of garments from The Met using real-time vector similarity search to give accurate examples.
-- **Interactive Chat History:** Easily revisit your past queries and generated images in a clean, scrollable modal—perfect for inspiration tracking.
 - **Readable & Structured Output:** Responses are parsed and presented in a visually clean layout with bullet points and section headers for easy reading.

 ---